uchid/boilerplate-express-ts-full/README.md

 # Supplement

-## Why onion architecture
+## ●Why onion architecture

 The onion architecture is architecture that uses the concept of layers.
 For more fundamentals and details, please refer to other documents already exists a lot on the web.
-There are Hexagonal, Clean architecture and so on as other Layered approach, but I selected this architecture for following reasons.
+There are Hexagonal, Clean architecture and so on as other Layered approach, but
+I selected this architecture for following reasons.

 - On the premise that, wanted to use concept of DDD for decoupling and flexibility.